 - Rest.
 If the tear is due in part to overuse, resting the shoulder may help.

-- Physiotherapy to strengthen the muscles, especially those which are not torn.
+- Physiotherapy to strengthen the muscles, especially those which are not involved are recommended.

 - Nonsteroidal anti-inflammatory medications will help control pain.